makerdao/mips/MIP10/MIP10c14-Subproposal-Template.md

 - Please provide public references for the above where possible.

 ### Introduction
-Motivation for running a Light Feed
+- Motivation for running a Light Feed

 ### Community
-- What has your organization done for the crypto community?
+- What has your organization contributed to the crypto community?
 - Successful products, services, tools, libraries, thought-leadership
 - How will the Maker Community benefit from your inclusion as a Light Feed?